-Through the Our Salem project process, the community expressed a desire for mixed-use zoning along the Commercial Street SE corridor.
-During the Our Salem adoption process, the SCAN neighborhood association requested MU-II zoning along the portion of Commercial Street SE that is subject to the current zone change proposal.
-The proposed zone change implements the request made by SCAN and the City Council's motion to implement this request.
+Through the Our Salem project, the community expressed a desire for mixed-use zoning along the Commercial Street SE corridor.
+During the Our Salem adoption process, the SCAN neighborhood association requested MU-II zoning along the portion of Commercial Street SE that is subject to the current zone change proposal and the City Council passed a motion to implement this request.
+In a public hearing on October 10, 2022 on this specific legislative zone change, the City Council, based on additional public testimony, passed a motion to further refine the proposal to include a mix of MU-II and MU-III zoning.
+The proposed zone change implements this motion made by City Council.

-The City conducted additional outreach specifically related to this proposed zone change to MU-II.
+The City conducted additional outreach specifically related to this proposed zone change.
 Informational flyers were mailed to owners of the subject properties, and a webpage provided additional context and information.
 City staff responded to phone calls and emails from those who wished to discuss the potential impacts of the proposed zone change.